 Conclusion

 Overall the Durban One, albeit a cheap model, is not a folding bike I could ever see myself purchasing.
-There are better folding bike models out there for moderately more money and a handful that actually cost less too.
+There are better folding bike models out there for moderately more money and a handful that cost less too.

 I would personally steer away from the Durban brand in general and go for a more premium name, while I wouldn’t recommend going for a name in all things in life, folding bicycles are generally well made by the bigger names around.